nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-hub.md

 To learn more about Decision Management on the Edge refer to the [Decision Management on the edge](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/customer-journeys/journey-optimizer/decision-management/decision-management-edge.html?lang=en) blueprint.

-## Use Cases for Decision Management on the hub
+## Use cases for Decision Management on the hub

 * Personalized offers on kiosks and in store experiences.
 * Personalized offers via agent assisted experience such as to call centers or sales intereactions.